 At 100 employees, the latest recruit often won't have a close relationship with the owner and is less likely to have been personally recruited by them.
 They may well be working to pay a mortgage, support a family, buy a new car or whatever else, but it is unlikely they will automatically share the passion the owner has for the business.
 And that's with just 100 people!
-When you get to 1000, 10,000 or 100,000 the recruitment and its leadership can be so far removed from the original aims of the business that the people making the recruitment decisions may not be clear about the owner's original overall aims, let alone the views and attitudes the people they are recruiting should have to achieve them.
+When you get to 1,000, 10,000 or 100,000 the recruitment and its leadership can be so far removed from the original aims of the business that the people making the recruitment decisions may not be clear about the owner's original overall aims, let alone the views and attitudes the people they are recruiting should have to achieve them.

 So, at what point does the culture move from something implicit to require explicit shaping and leadership?
-I don't believe there is a definitive answer for that question, but it is likely to be the stage at which the business has got to a size at which the latest recruit does not have day to day contact with the owner.
+There's no definitive answer for that question, but it is likely to be the stage at which the business has got to a size at which the latest recruit does not have day to day contact with the owner.
 At that point the owner needs to stop, think carefully and clearly about the views and attitudes that have made the business successful to date and how to ensure they are replicated with every new employee and frequently reinforced for the existing employees.
 Sounds simple and perhaps obvious, but it rarely seems to actually happen which can be very damaging as it's so much harder to change a large organisation's culture when it has become firmly established than it is to shape it as the organisation builds.

 So, I hope I have provoked some thoughts about the culture of a business and how it can be identified and shaped to be a great attribute or, as is often the case, how it can be very damaging to the future well-being and growth of an organisation.
-Next time we will look at how you define or actively start to change an existing organisation's culture.